matthr0w/ChipleX/README.md

 ### User Code

-The `configs` directory also contains the `UserCode.h` file, which allows the user to program the cores and the FPGA data generator.
+The `usercode` directory contains the `UserCode.h` file, which allows the user to program the cores and the FPGA data generator.
 Detailed instructions on how to do this are provided within the file itself.
+Examples can be found in the `examples` subdirectory.

 ### Message Sequence Diagrams